DoryGuy/PythonUtilites/json/complex_example/README.md

             data = data
         return cls(**data)
 ```

+Note: The Address, and Name classes don't have to be registered or have custom "to_json" and "from_json" member
+functions because they are just data which is part of the JSON standard.

 ### Conclusion
 This technique is a combination of the other techniques used in the [decorators](../decorators) and the [extensions](../extensions)